Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Purdue vs. Illinois Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's game that pits the No. 1 Purdue Boilermakers (13-1, 2-1 Big Ten) against the No. 9 Illinois Fighting Illini (11-2, 2-0 Big Ten) at Mackey Arena has a projected final score of 79-72 (based on our computer prediction) in favor of Purdue, who is favored in this matchup by our model.
-Tipoff is at 8:30 PM ET on January 5.
+Friday's contest between the No. 1 Purdue Boilermakers (13-1, 2-1 Big Ten) and No. 9 Illinois Fighting Illini (11-2, 2-0 Big Ten) going head to head at Mackey Arena has a projected final score of 79-72 (based on our computer prediction) in favor of Purdue, who is listed as the favorite by our model.
+The game will begin at 8:30 PM ET on January 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!